 - It is a condition of use of the Library that all who wish to use it agree to abide by the rules and regulations that appear in this document.

 - Several categories of items do not circulate.
-These items include reference materials, journals, magazines, newspapers and microfilm.
+These items include reference materials, journals, magazines, and newspapers.

 - No Library material may be written upon, marked in, ripped, torn, defaced, mutilated, stained, or used for any purpose other than its intended use.
 Those using Library materials, whether in or out of the building, are responsible for any deterioration in the condition of the material while in their use, and for the safe and timely return of the material to its proper location or to designated return areas.